A bridge between the minimal doubly resolving set problem in (folded) hypercubes and the coin weighing problem: Hamming graphs and hypercubes

 Now we prove that $\Psi(Q_n)\le M(n)+1$.
 Let $S$ be a weighing strategy such that $|S|=M(n)$.
 Then we prove that $S'=S\cup \{\overrightarrow{0}\}$ is a doubly resolving set.
 Suppose not, then there are two distinct vertices $u,v\in V(Q_n)$, such that $d_{Q_n}(u,\overrightarrow{0})-d_{Q_n}(u,x)=d_{Q_n}(v,\overrightarrow{0})-d_{Q_n}(v,x)$ for each $x\in S$.
 Then $u\cdot x = (d_{Q_n}(u,\overrightarrow{0})-d_{Q_n}(u,x)+x\cdot \overrightarrow{1})/2=(d_{Q_n}(v,\overrightarrow{0})-d_{Q_n}(v,x)+x\cdot \overrightarrow{1})/2=v\cdot x$, a contradiction. \end{proof}

 By Theorem \ref{betaPsi}, it is easy to know that

 But it is an open problem whether $\Psi(Q_n)$ has the similar property (see \citet{hertz2020ipbased}).
-Since we know that the coin weighing problem and minimal doubly resolving set problem on hypercube is equivalent, it is not difficult to answer this open problem using the result of the coin weighing problem. \begin{theorem} For every positive integer $n$, we have $\Psi(Q_n)\le \Psi(Q_{n+1})\le \Psi(Q_n)+1$. \end{theorem} \begin{proof} By Theorem \ref{lin}, we need to prove that $M(n)\le M(n+1)\le M(n)+1$.
+Since we know that the coin weighing problem and minimal doubly resolving set problem in hypercubes are equivalent, it is not difficult to answer this open problem using the result of the coin weighing problem. \begin{theorem} For every positive integer $n$, we have $\Psi(Q_n)\le \Psi(Q_{n+1})\le \Psi(Q_n)+1$. \end{theorem} \begin{proof} By Theorem \ref{lin}, we need to prove that $M(n)\le M(n+1)\le M(n)+1$.

 Let $u=(u_1,\dots,u_n)$ and $v=(v_1,\dots,v_n)$ be two distinct distribution of defective coins.
 Let $S$ be a weighing strategy for $n+1$ coins such that $|S|=M(n+1)$.
 Then there exists $x=(x_1,\dots,x_{n+1})\in S$, such that $u'\cdot x\neq v'\cdot x$, where $u' = (u_1,\dots,u_n,0)$ and $v'=(v_1,\dots,v_n,0)$.
 Let $x'=(x_1,\dots,x_n)$.
 Then $u \cdot x'=u' \cdot x\neq v'\cdot x=v\cdot x'$.
 Thus, $S'=\{x'=(x_1,\dots,x_n):x=(x_1,\dots,x_{n+1})\in S\}$ is a weighing strategy for $n$ coins, i.e. $M(n)\le M(n+1)$.